Reversing Aging: Financing Anti-Aging Technologies

 7:00-7:30: Aubrey de Grey Keynote

 District CoWork Nomad

 New York, NY 10001

 For tickets please visit the website here.

-Oliver Medvedik (Kanbar Center for Biomedical Engineering) is presently the Director of the Kanbar Center for Biomedical Engineering at The Cooper Union, where he carries out research on improving gene targeting in mammalian cells, enzymatic oligonucleotide synthesis and other bioengineering projects.
-He is also co-founder of the community biotechnology laboratory, Genspace, located in Brooklyn, where he continues to serve on its board of directors.
-He is also co-founder and vice-president of the non-profit organization LEAF (Life Extension Advocacy Foundation), where he serves on the board of directors.
-LEAF has launched a crowd-funding platform for fiscally sponsoring research directed towards longevity and diseases of aging.
+Oliver Medvedik (Kanbar Center for Biomedical Engineering) is presently the Director of the Kanbar Center for Biomedical Engineering at The Cooper Union, where he carries out research on improving gene targeting in mammalian cells, enzymatic oligonucleotide synthesis, and other bioengineering projects.
+He is also co-founder of the community biotechnology laboratory Genspace, which is located in Brooklyn, and he continues to serve on its board of directors.
+He is also co-founder and vice-president of the non-profit organization LEAF (Life Extension Advocacy Foundation), and he serves on its board of directors as well.
+LEAF has launched a crowdfunding platform for fiscally sponsoring research directed towards longevity and the diseases of aging.